panda7789/docs.cs-cz/docs/visual-basic/programming-guide/concepts/linq/how-to-query-for-duplicate-files-in-a-directory-tree-linq.md

 ---
-title: 'Postupy: Dotazu na duplicitní soubory v adresářovém stromu (LINQ) (Visual Basic)' ms.date: 07/20/2015 ms.assetid: 387d7c97-95dd-4a50-9761-7e9cf8ae9e6a ms.openlocfilehash: 192f279a74cfbbd35e67d8f166a3d35248409459
+title: 'Postupy: Vytvoření dotazu na duplicitní soubory v adresářovém stromu (LINQ)' ms.date: 07/20/2015 ms.assetid: 387d7c97-95dd-4a50-9761-7e9cf8ae9e6a ms.openlocfilehash: 9be0d1e7be70569e1fac0033414400a85071bfec
-ms.sourcegitcommit: c7a7e1468bf0fa7f7065de951d60dfc8d5ba89f5
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 05/14/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "65586331"
+ms.locfileid: "74347708"
 ---
-# <a name="how-to-query-for-duplicate-files-in-a-directory-tree-linq-visual-basic"></a>Postupy: Dotazu na duplicitní soubory v adresářovém stromu (LINQ) (Visual Basic)
+# <a name="how-to-query-for-duplicate-files-in-a-directory-tree-linq-visual-basic"></a>How to: Query for Duplicate Files in a Directory Tree (LINQ) (Visual Basic)
-Někdy může nacházet v více složek soubory, které mají stejný název.
-Například v instalační složce aplikace Visual Studio, mají několik složek souboru readme.htm.
-Tento příklad ukazuje, jak se dotázat na tyto duplicitní názvy zadané kořenové složce.
-Druhý příklad ukazuje, jak provádět dotazy pro soubory, jejichž velikost a také odpovídat času vytvoření.
+Sometimes files that have the same name may be located in more than one folder.
+For example, under the Visual Studio installation folder, several folders have a readme.htm file.
+This example shows how to query for such duplicate file names under a specified root folder.
+The second example shows how to query for files whose size and creation times also match.

 ## <a name="example"></a>Příklad